Bellarmine Asks 100 Million Dollar Question

 October 15, 2011

 Citing the Louisville region's need for a nationally preeminent private university, Bellarmine University has launched the public phase of an ambitious $100 million capital campaign.
-The effort will increase the school's endowment, enlarge the annual fund and launch the most ambitious construction project in the university's 61-year history.
+The effort will increase the school's endowment, enlarge the annual fund and launch significant new construction projects.

 Dubbed the "100 Million Dollar Question," the campaign -- online at 100milliondollarquestion.org -- asks Louisvillians to consider Bellarmine's growing impact on the community as it continues to emerge as a leading private university.